lwiart/redox-experiment/README.md

 ### Hint
 Don't forget that for any Data Model you want to craft, you can use **Destinations > your destination > DevTools** in [your Redox dashboard](https://dashboard.redoxengine.com/), then select the Data Model type and event you want.
-Redox will automatically create the Data Model examples!
+Redox will automatically create the Data Model example!